What is the cause of joint pain?

 When your joints are aching, here are some tips that might bring you relief:

-- Weight loss: try to maintain a healthy weight to reduce stress on your joints.
+- Weight management: try to maintain a healthy weight to reduce stress on your joints.

-- Stay active: regular, appropriate exercise, as well as stretching and strengthening exercises can help with joint pain caused by conditions like osteoarthritis.
+- Stay active: regular, appropriate exercise, as well as stretching and strengthening exercises can help with causes of joint pain like arthritis.
 Speak to your physiotherapist or doctor if you’re unsure what exercises you should do.

 - Relieve the pain: taking a pain reliever like Nurofen can provide temporary relief from joint pain and inflammation.
 You can also try a medicated dermal patch like Nurofen Duralast, which is applied to the skin to provide targeted relief.

-If you’re over 65 years, taking other medicines, have other medical conditions, or are pregnant, seek advice from your healthcare professional before taking Nurofen.
+If you’re over 65 years, taking other medicines, have other medical conditions or allergies, or are pregnant, seek advice from your healthcare professional before taking Nurofen.

 When to see your doctor

-See your doctor if you develop sudden pain or swelling in the joint, if you’re unable to use the joint, or if your joint pain or swelling have not eased within two days.* Also see your doctor if you are concerned about your joint pain for any reason.
+See your doctor if you develop sudden pain or swelling in the joint, if you’re unable to use the joint, or if your joint pain or symptoms persist for more than a few days.* Also see your doctor if you are concerned about your joint pain for any reason.